 - Build with premium materials

-Looking for a great gaming chair to perfect your gaming comfort?
+Looking for a good gaming chair to perfect your gaming comfort?
 Here are our top 7 picks.

 Factors to consider when buying a gaming headset

-With connectivity technology improving the wireless headsets in the gaming and non-gaming niche are definitely growing in number and in quality.
+With connectivity technology improving the wireless headsets in the gaming and non-gaming niche are definitely growing in number and quality.
 Wireless headsets are also a great option if you don’t want too many wires hanging about.
 Depending on where your rig or laptop is placed, wired headsets can get in the way during a marathon frag session.
-With respect to consistency and performance, there is nothing quite like wired headsets though.
-Wired headsets are a great option if you want to play it safe or if you are in need of cutting edge performance.
+Concerning consistency and performance, there is nothing quite like wired headsets though.
+Wired earphones are a great option if you want to play it safe or if you are in need of cutting-edge performance.
 The standard 3.5mm jack will ensure cross compatibility across all your devices.

-Gaming headsets generally offer great sound quality but there are differences.
-A great 7.1 headset will be quite the experience but will set you back more in terms of price.
+Gaming headsets generally offer excellent sound quality, but there are differences.
+A great 7.1 headset will be quite the experience but will set you back more concerning price.
 Sets like the Razer and HyperX boast stellar sound quality and great 50mm tuned drivers.
 A frequency response of 15 25 kHz is pretty solid but look for something around the 12-28 kHz mark for pricier headsets.
 This makes for a precise clear and rich gaming experience.

 When we mention mic quality, we take into consideration positioning, speech clarity and ease of access, so must you!
 Especially during E-sports events clarity is of utmost importance.
-Muting the mic easily and being able to hit the mute button easily might seem like trivial issues but hold paramount importance.
-A lot of models have the ability to mute when you turn the mic, which was our preferred method as opposed to buttons.
+Muting the mic efficiently and being able to hit the mute button quickly might seem like trivial issues but hold paramount importance.
+A lot of models can mute when you turn the mic, which was our preferred method as opposed to buttons.
 This is very subjective of course!
-If you are an infrequent gamer and like to use the headset for watching movies or listening to music comfortably then go for a model that has a detachable mic for added comfort.
-Noise cancellation is almost taken for granted as a must have feature when dealing with headsets that are over the $40 mark.
+If you are an occasional gamer and like to use the headset for watching movies or listening to music comfortably then go for a model that has a detachable mic for added comfort.
+Noise cancellation is almost taken for granted as a must-have feature when dealing with headsets that are over the $40 mark.

 Inner ear cup diameter is a huge factor that needs to be considered.
 They are usually around the 2inch mark and need to be taken into consideration based on the size of your ears.
 Headphones like the HyperX are great fit irrespective of size.
-Tensile Strength and build quality play a big role in ensuring that the headsets are flexible but do not break easily.
-High-quality memory foam is used by a number of brands when manufacturing ear cups and it’s definitely a safe choice to opt for these gaming headsets.
+Tensile Strength and build quality play a prominent role in ensuring that the headsets are flexible but do not break easily.
+High-quality memory foam is used by many brands when manufacturing ear cups, and it’s a safe choice to opt for these gaming headsets.

-Features like extension cables for a longer reach and spare cushions will also come in handy.
-Aesthetics are important especially considering the price you pay.
-External branding and graphic tastes can be subjective but build quality is usually not.
+Features like extension cables for a longer reach and extra cushions will also come in handy.
+Aesthetics are essential especially considering the price you pay.
+External branding and graphics tastes can be subjective but build quality is usually not.
 Look for something that is sturdy but not plastic in feel.
-There is nothing more annoying than a heavy and extremely rigid headset.
+There is nothing more annoying than a dense and extremely rigid headset.

 We focused mainly on these 5 factors

-- Sound Quality – What kind of sound system does the headset use, and is it any good?
+- Sound Quality – What kind of audio system does the headset use, and is it any good?

-- Comfort – Seeing as you may have to wear your headset for hours on end, comfort is extremely important.
+- Comfort – Seeing as you may have to wear your headset for hours on end, support is critical.

 - Quality – It’s very easy to find a headset that will break after a few months.
 It’s harder to find an actual high quality one, but we are here to help.

-- Price – How great the headset is when looking at other headsets in the same price range.
+- Price – How great the headset is when looking at other earphones in the same price range.

 Other Headsets we Tested

-On our journey to find the 10 best gaming headsets we obviously also tested quite a lot of headphones that didn’t quite make the list.
-Even though they didn’t make the list, some of them are still very much worth mentioning.
+On our journey to find the ten best gaming headsets we naturally also tested quite a lot of headphones that didn’t quite make it onto the list.
+Even though they didn’t make it, some of them are still very much worth mentioning.